The Simplest Creativity Hack In The World, From A Performance Expert

 How wide distances can boost creativity.

-"When you're looking at very wide skies, peripheral vision, it actually activates the parasympathetic nervous system," Kotler notes.
-On the other hand, tunnel vision is associated with the flight-or-fight response—your pupils dilate in response to adrenaline, so more light can enter the eye for you to see the "threat" better, which is why you might zero in on the task at hand.
+"When you're looking at very wide skies, peripheral vision, it actually activates the parasympathetic nervous system1," Kotler notes.
+On the other hand, tunnel vision is associated with the flight-or-fight response—your pupils dilate in response to adrenaline2, so more light can enter the eye for you to see the "threat" better, which is why you might zero in on the task at hand.